DRR

 name: positionerType, type: String, default: NONE

-Defines the positioner type as a DICOM tag.
+Defines the positioner type using a DICOM tag.

 Hidden Fields